2. A Quick-Start Guide

 - Run configure

-However, given that you using this guide, we'll assume you'll are brave enough to just let configure to determine what's best:
+However, given that you are using this guide, we'll assume you are brave enough to just let configure determine what's best:

 Assuming configure doesn't dislike your system, you can proceed with building the software.
-If configure did complain, well, you'll likely need to go to the FAQ Installation Section (http://www.openldap.org/faq/ and/or actually read the Building and Installing OpenLDAP Software chapter of this document.
+If configure did complain, well, you'll likely need to go to the Software FAQ Installation section (http://www.openldap.org/faq/?file=8) and/or actually read the Building and Installing OpenLDAP Software chapter of this document.

 - Build the software.